julian-weinert/FocusCycle/README.md

 # FocusCycle Xcode Plugin

 FocusCycle is a very simple Xcode plugin that adds two menu items to the window menu.
-With the help of these items – and their shortcut companions `⌘^` and `⌘⇧^` – you can quickly cycle through multiple open Xcode windows.
+With the help of these items you can quickly cycle through multiple open Xcode windows.

 ## Install